BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 These events can lead to increased property damage, displacement of populations, and economic losses.
 Sea levels are expected to continue rising, posing a threat to coastal communities, infrastructure, and ecosystems.
 Flooding and saltwater intrusion into freshwater sources may become more common.
-I imagine that at some point borders certain countries will be closed dividing the world in a *real* and a *hyperreal* one.
+I imagine that, at some point, borders of certain countries will be closed, dividing the world in a *real* and a *hyperreal* one.

 Considering all the points I discussed, the resistance to transitioning away from fossil fuels is expected, given the various parties involved.
 It would be a relief if we were in a simulated reality, where everything could be dismissed as a bad dream.